SEBPT220/Django-views/readme.md

 Here, create a file called `artist_list.html` and add the following code.
 In your browser, navigate to `localhost:8000` and see what appears!

-> NOTE: If you do not have your server running already, run the command `python manage.py runserver` in the virtual environment of your project folder in your
+> NOTE: If you do not have your server running already, run the command `python3 manage.py runserver` in the virtual environment of your project folder in your
 > terminal.

 ```html